orasaff/lab-4/README.md

 To sign up a username, we are going to make a simple request to the Grade API.

 1. Go to https://hoppscotch.io.
 This is a tool like Postman, which can be used to quickly interact with APIs.
 2. Beside the word GET, replace `https://echo.hoppscotch.io/` with `http://vm003.teach.cs.toronto.edu:20112/signUp`.
+NOTE: The DataBase will be reset before Thursday's lab, be aware if you want to try the API in advance!!

 Next, we need to specify the username which we want to use.
 To do this, we add a parameter.